circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 {: #docker }

 <div class="alert alert-warning" role="alert">
-  <strong>Legacy images with the prefix "circleci/" will be <a href="https://discuss.circleci.com/t/legacy-convenience-image-deprecation/41034">deprecated</a></strong> on December 31, 2021.
+  <strong>Legacy images with the prefix "circleci/" were <a href="https://discuss.circleci.com/t/legacy-convenience-image-deprecation/41034">deprecated</a></strong> on December 31, 2021.
 For faster builds, upgrade your projects with <a href="https://circleci.com/blog/announcing-our-next-generation-convenience-images-smaller-faster-more-deterministic/">next-generation convenience images</a>.
 </div>

 ```yml